ag-sc/InterQA/README.md

 # InterQA

-Soon we will put the source file and a link to an online demo.
+Soon we will put the source files and a link to an online demo.

 Thanks for your patience.